 What Are The Most Common Fish And Wildlife Violation Cases That Your Firm Typically Sees Or Handles?

 I represent individuals in various types of fish and wildlife violations in Northern California.
 There are many fish and wildlife activities throughout Northern California, such as recreational hunting, recreational fishing, waterfowl hunting, and big game hunting, that can result in serious violations.
-In addition, I represent commercial fishermen on the Pacific coast that harvest Dungeness crab, salmon, squid, and herring and rockfish.
+In addition, I represent commercial fishermen on the Pacific coast that harvest Dungeness crab, lobster, salmon, squid, and herring and rockfish.
 I also represent commercial fishermen in the administrative process before the Department of Fish and Game Commission.

 What Is A Charge For Avoiding A Wildlife Check Station In California?
 Is This Generally Going To Be Accompanied By Other Charges?

-In California, if you attempt to avoid a wildlife checkpoint or check by a wildlife warden, they will typically still conduct a search and could charge you with a misdemeanor for avoiding the check point.
-The fine can be about $1,000 with the potential to spend six months in the county jail.
+In California, if you attempt to avoid a wildlife checkpoint or inspection by a wildlife warden, they will typically still conduct a search and could charge you with a misdemeanor for avoiding the check point.
+The fine can be $1,000 with the potential to spend six months in the county jail.
 If they find additional violations in the search, you’ll also be cited for the underlying illegal activities accompanying the refusal to submit.

 If A Wildlife Officer Requests To See Inside My Vehicle Or A Boat, Am I Required To Comply?